Cassiopea: Reproduction

-Cassiopea individuals are either strictly male or female, also known as being gonochoristic.
-Unlike humans, this species has a gastrovascular cavity, meaning their digestive system only has one opening.
-This is where the fertilization of their babies primarily occurs, and happens at a decently quick rate.
-After fertilized, the embryos are expelled and attached onto their oral disc, which is commonly known as their mouth.
-The eggs are present on this surface for 48 hours after they are fertilized.
-By the 96-hour mark, they elongate and become polyps, meaning they already are beginning to look like their species.
+Cassiopea individuals are gonochoristic, being either strictly male or female.
+Like other jellyfish, they have a gastrovascular cavity with only one opening.
+This is where fertilization primarily occurs.
+After fertilization, the embryos are expelled and attach to the oral disc, where they remain for 48 hours.
+By the 96-hour mark, they elongate and become polyps, resembling the adult form.